Wardrobe of Mary, Queen of Scots: Coin portraits

 Some of Mary's Scottish coinage was designed by John Acheson, who visited the court in France in 1553.
 Coins including the gold ryal show her in profile, wearing a caul or hairnet with two jewelled bands.
 Several sets of these bands appear in her jewel inventories listed in French in pairs as bordures or brodures, the bordure de touret at the forehead and the longer bordure d'oriellette over the head.
 In England, the equivalent accessories for French hoods were called upper and nether billiments.

+The French word oriellette in records of Mary's costume may refer to the band at the front of a French hood sometimes called a "paste", though Antonia Fraser has suggested that a reference to 12 pairs of orilletes listed amongst linen sent to Mary at Carlisle in 1568 were bandages to act as earmuffs.